Windows OS Hub

 Get-ScheduledTask CheckServiceState | Enable-ScheduledTask

-To run the task immediately (without waiting for the schedule), run:
+To run the task immediately (without waiting for the scheduled time or event):

 Start-ScheduledTask CheckServiceState